rweigel/phys305/vector_potential.md

 If $\mathbf{B}$ is known, we can sometimes (a.) find $\mathbf{A}$ by guessing what $\mathbf{A}$ will give $\mathbf{B}=\boldsymbol{\nabla}\times \mathbf{A}$, (b.) use $\mathbf{B}=\boldsymbol{\nabla}\times \mathbf{A}$, and (c.) and additional information, or using $\oint \mathbf{A}\bfcdot d\mathbf{l}=\int \mathbf{B}\bfcdot d\mathbf{l}$.
 As an example of (c.), see Example 5.12 of Griffiths.

 If $\mathbf{B}$ is not known, we can always use direct integration to find $\mathbf{A}$.
 Often the integral encountered will be one that was previously used to find $V$ using direct integration.
-Most generally, the integral will not have a closed--form solution, and we will write the integrant of $\mathbf{A}$ as a power series as was done in the monopole expansion.
+Most generally, the integral will not have a closed--form solution, and we will write the integrant of $\mathbf{A}$ as a power series as was done in the monopole expansion for $V$.

 ## Example -- Infinitely Long and Straight Wire